Detailed Guide forPhysical Therapist Assistants in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Physical Therapist Assistants in California is $67,354 annually, or $32.39 hourly.
-The median wage for Physical Therapist Assistants in San Diego County is $67,241 annually, or $32.33 hourly.
+The median wage in 2016 for Physical Therapist Assistants in California was $67,354 annually, or $32.39 hourly.
+The median wage for Physical Therapist Assistants in San Diego County was $67,241 annually, or $32.33 hourly.
 The median is the point at which half of the workers earn more and half earn less.